Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootDisabled).md

 ```
 # In local, upload CgpuOnboardingPackage.tar.gz to your VM.
+# Replace [adminusername] and [IP] with your admin user name and IP address
-scp -i id_rsa CgpuOnboardingPackage.tar.gz -v [adminusername]@IP:/home/[adminusername]
+scp -i id_rsa CgpuOnboardingPackage.tar.gz [adminusername]@[IP]:/home/[adminusername] -v

 # In your VM, extract the onboarding folder from tar.gz, then step into the folder
 tar -zxvf CgpuOnboardingPackage.tar.gz
 cd CgpuOnboardingPackage

 # In your VM, install the right version kernel in CgpuOnboardingPackage folder.
 # This step requires a reboot.
-Afterwards, please wait about 2-5 minutes to reconnect to the VM
+Afterwards, please wait about 5-10 minutes to reconnect to the VM
 bash step-1-install-kernel.sh

 # After reconnecting to the VM, install the GPU-Driver in CgpuOnboardingPackage folder.
 # This step also requires a reboot.
-Please wait about 2-5 min to reconnect to the VM
+Please wait about 5-10 min to reconnect to the VM
 cd CgpuOnboardingPackage
 bash step-2-install-gpu-driver.sh